Degree of Quantumness in Quantum Synchronization: The model

 We illustrate now our definition in a setup consisting of two coupled cavities with a qubit in each of them, and investigate the synchronization between the two-level systems, in which the natural observables are Pauli operators.
 In our work, we are interested not only in one of the components of the spin operator~\cite{Giorgi2013,Ameri2015}, but in all of them.
 In this case, the maximum degree of quantumness happens when the expectation values of the three Pauli operators, $\sigma_{x}^{1}$, $\sigma_{y}^{1}$ and $\sigma_{z}^{1}$, are synchronized with their counterparts, $\sigma_{x}^{2}$, $\sigma_{y}^{2}$ and $\sigma_{z}^{2}$, respectively.
-The two cavity-qubit systems, depicted in Fig.~\ref{mycirqpic}, are coupled through a hopping term in the degrees of freedom of the cavities.
-A weak driving field on one of the two-level systems is counterbalanced by the dissipation in both cavities with a decay rate $\kappa$.
+The two cavity-qubit systems, depicted in Fig.~\ref{Fig1}, are coupled through a hopping term in the degrees of freedom of the cavities.
+A weak driving field acts on one of the two-level systems.
+Furthermore, the cavities loss and gain energy at rates $\kappa_{L}$, and $\kappa_{G}$, respectively.
 The dynamics of such systems can be described by the master equation